chrismarquezz/classlink-integration-demo/CODE_SAMPLES.md

     response.raise_for_status()
     return response.json()
 ```
-### Explanation:
+**Explanation:**
 This is the core of the secure authentication flow.
-The get_access_token function performs the critical backend token exchange.
-It takes the temporary code from the frontend and sends it to the ClassLink /token endpoint, along with the application's secret credentials, to receive a real access_token.
-The get_user_info function then uses that token to securely fetch the logged-in user's definitive tenantId and sourcedId from the /my/info endpoint.
+The `get_access_token` function performs the critical backend token exchange.
+It takes the temporary `code` from the frontend and sends it to the ClassLink `/token` endpoint, along with the application's secret credentials, to receive a real `access_token`.
+The `get_user_info` function then uses that token to securely fetch the logged-in user's definitive `tenantId` and `sourcedId` from the `/my/info` endpoint.

 ### Sample 3: Teacher-Specific Roster Enrichment
 ```